crarau/HackRadar/social-bot/README.md

 ## Features

-- 🤖 Automated LinkedIn login
+- 🤖 Automated LinkedIn login with persistent session
+- 💾 One-time login - session saved locally
 - 📝 Scheduled post publishing
 - 🖼️ Image upload support
 - ⏰ Time-based scheduling
 - 🔒 2FA handling support
 - 📊 Post tracking
+- 🔐 No password storage - only session cookies

 ## Important Notes

+1. **Session Storage**: Your LinkedIn session is saved in `linkedin-session/` folder - keep this secure!
-1. **2FA**: If your LinkedIn account has 2FA enabled, you'll need to complete verification manually when prompted
+2. **2FA**: If your LinkedIn account has 2FA enabled, you'll need to complete verification manually when prompted (only on first login)
-2. **Rate Limiting**: Be careful not to post too frequently to avoid LinkedIn restrictions
+3. **Rate Limiting**: Be careful not to post too frequently to avoid LinkedIn restrictions
-3. **Headless Mode**: Set to `false` in development to see what's happening
+4. **Headless Mode**: Set to `false` in development to see what's happening
-4. **Security**: Never commit your `.env` file with real credentials
+5. **Security**:
+   - Never commit the `linkedin-session/` folder
+   - No passwords are stored, only session cookies
+   - Delete `linkedin-session/` folder to logout

 ## Post Schedule